biscuitlad/Punchcard-encoder/README.md

 When uploading the text file to Brenda Bell's program, make sure you have the 24 stitch, 4.5mm gauge Brother machine selected or it will throw an error.

 **Usage:**
         1. Screenshot the pattern and save it.
-Edit the script to have the path to your image.
-        2. Run this script.
+After the message box closes, select your saved file.
-        3. Click on several of the circles in the punchcard image to get their values.
+        2. Click on several of the circles in the punchcard image to get their values.
-        4. Press 'Esc' to exit the image window.
+        3. Press 'Esc' to stop selecting and exit the image window.
-        5. The output will be displayed in the terminal and saved to a text file.
+        4. The text output will be displayed in the terminal and saved to a text file.
-        6. Check the circle detection, and either click more circles or adjust the parameters to get better accuracy.
+        5. Check the circle detection, and either click more circles or adjust the parameters to get better accuracy.
 Any key will unload that window.

 Parameters (you can tweak these to improve image detection for your screenshot):
 - image_path (str): Path to the screenshot image.